Photograph of Grand Central Public Market building, Southeast Morrison Street, Portland

 Photograph showing the exterior of a four-story building at 4th and Salmon streets (now Southwest 4th Avenue and Southwest Salmon Street) in Portland.
 On the ground floor are signs for the German-American Daily Paper, the Hotel Maryland-Virginia, the Motorcycle & Supply Co., and the Hotel Rowland.
 Image note: Negative damage at top center.

-Part of Failing Building sketch
+Failing Building Sketch

 A color drawing of the Failing Building located at SW 5th avenue and SW Alder street.
 The drawing shows the Failing Building, the surrounding buildings, and people and vehicles on the street below.
 A note near the bottom left reads, "Wilding Del.
 1913."